European shares set for weekly losses as virus cases surge

 Oct 16 (Reuters) - European shares bounced from two-week lows on Friday but were still set for weekly losses after a sell-off that was marked by fears of a second wave of COVID-19 infections, Brexit-related uncertainty and doubts about more U.S. fiscal stimulus.

-The pan-European STOXX 600 index .STOXX was up 0.7% after posting its worst session in more than three weeks on Thursday.
-Banks .SX7P, insurers .SXIP and energy .SXEP stocks, which bore the brunt of the losses this week, were up between 0.3% and 1.0%.
+The pan-European STOXX 600 index .STOXX was up 0.9% after posting its worst session in more than three weeks on Thursday.

+Auto stocks .SXAP jumped 2.9% after Daimler DAIGn.DE and Volvo VOLVb.ST posted stronger-than-expected results.

 A resurgence in coronavirus cases across Europe has stoked fears about more sweeping lockdowns, with London and Paris - Europe's two richest cities - again living under the shadow of state-imposed restrictions.